AlexJubs/AnyTalk/README.md

 ### Common Errors when trying `npx react-native run-ios`

+0. missing gcp creds.
+- ...
+Set up a gcp account with appropriate auth scopes, and add it to a json, save it in the FE folder

-1. error Failed to load configuration of your project.
+2. error Failed to load configuration of your project.
 - run `npm install --force` in root of project

 2. error Failed to build iOS project. ran "xcodebuild" command but it exited with error code 65